mrloop/race-lib/README.md

 });
 ```

-See [race-cli](https://github.com/mrloop/race-cli) for more examples.
+See [race-cli](https://github.com/mrloop/race-cli) for example of usage in node and [race-ext](https://github.com/mrloop/race-ext) for browser usage.